 Action against PIC Grant abuse

-To discourage and stop the fraudulent and abusive use of PIC Grant, the IRAS have introduced strict laws against the offenders.
-The offenders will have to pay a penalty up to four times the PCI Grant fraudulently availed and an additional fine of $50,000 and/or imprisonment up to 5 years.
-The law is applicable to the offenders as well as those who willfully assist the offenders in obtaining the grant.
+To discourage and stop the fraudulent and abusive use of the PIC Grant, the IRAS has introduced strict laws against the offenders.
+The offenders will have to pay the penalty of up to four times the PCI Grant fraudulently availed and an additional fine of $50,000 and/or imprisonment of up to 5 years.
+The law applies to the offenders and those who willfully assist the offenders in obtaining the grant.

 Also read: All You Need to Know About the Enterprise Development Grant